adri2711/MusicfireRP/README.md

 ### 3. Once you've successfully cloned the repository, you can normally apply the resourcepack from Minecraft.
-   To update it as people add things, click on fetch origin.
+   To update it as people add things, click on fetch origin and press f3 + T.

 ![image](https://user-images.githubusercontent.com/40923191/181114673-c3cf9af1-5a4c-4dd4-85e1-7ce2c1aa0a9b.png)